rusejo/bCLI/README.md

     - Add a new transaction - _achieved on September, 7th_.
     - Mine a new transaction - _achieved on September, 7th_.
     - Broadcast transaction - _on development_.
-- [ ] Improve its functionality and see what else can be done.
+- [X] Improve its functionality and see what else can be done - _achieved on September, 10th_.
 - Be able to create at least two instances of bCLI.
 - [ ] Review and debugging.